ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-nsx-t.md

 When the initial NSX Manager is deployed into the host and cluster, you must register the vCenter as the compute manager to facilitate the deployment of other NSX Managers.
 You can use the Public Gateway that is attached to the management subnet to download updates for the NSX Managers through SDDC manager.

-The principles for deploying NSX managers for consolidated and standard VMware Cloud Foundation deployment are the same.

 ## Host transport nodes
 {: #vpc-vcf-nsx-t-hosts}